sajjadGG/book-python/advanced/oop/abstract.rst

 Errors
 ======
 In order to use Abstract Base Class you must create abstract method.
-Otherwise it won't prevent from instantiating.:
+Otherwise it won't prevent from instantiating:

 .. code-block:: python